 Verification of Discovery Variants

 The TARGET OS project team utilized a variety of sequencing approaches to confirm candidate variants identified in the discovery sample cohort as somatic.
 For example, mRNA-seq results are being used to determine variants which were expressed and originally identified through whole genome or exome sequencing.
-These verified variants will be made available as open-access data.
+These verified variants are being made available as open-access data (some initial results of integrated analysis of the TARGET Osteosarcoma discovery set based on whole genome and exome sequencing, custom targeted whole gene sequencing, mRNA-Seq and SNP array analysis are presented in the Oncoprint of Initial Integrated Analyses.pdf).

-Some sequence mutations identified in the discovery cohort, along with some previously published variants, are being further analyzed in an additional 200 or so cases.
-This validation effort is being performed in an unbiased cohort that was randomly selected based on tissue availability from patients enrolled on COG protocols and/or studies run through additional collaborative efforts, which allows for determination of the frequency of these changes across a broader spectrum of OS subtypes.
+Some sequence mutations identified in the discovery cohort, along with some previously published variants, are being further analyzed in more than 180 additional cases.
+This validation effort is being performed in an unbiased cohort that was randomly selected based on tissue availability from patients enrolled on COG protocols and/or studies run through additional collaborative efforts (including international cohorts from Canada, Japan and Brazil), which allows for determination of the frequency of these changes across a broader spectrum of OS subtypes.

 All data from the discovery and validation efforts are made available as specified in the Using TARGET Data and TARGET Publication Guidelines pages.
 The TARGET Data Matrix provides an overview of the data generated and described above.